 Note: For those wonder what is Google Cardboard – a little tip.
 Cardboard is compatible with iOS too, though most of VR apps here are for Android.

 Best Google Cardboard Apps for free

-How it works: Just put on Google Cardboard on Android and enjoy a virtual reality tour through the solar system.
+How it works: Just put Google Cardboard on Android phone and enjoy a virtual reality tour through the solar system.
 The app is a scaled down representation (1:1,000,000) of neighboring space, with 3D models, planets, and moons.
 The app is developed for various VR devices, Oculus Rift, HTC Vive, Samsung Gear VR, and Google Cardboard in particular.
 The standard Titans of Space version has also been translated into 15 languages.

 Cool features: Comparing sizes of planets and moons, the dynamic soundtrack, full control of pace and depth, menu in multiple languages, drift correction mode (as experimental option so far), informational texts.
 Extra killer feature – 50 minutes of story narration.

 User tip: Users may control the tour speed with either a Bluetooth pad or by looking and selecting menu buttons.
 The tour’s pace is natural and can be adjusted.
 During this VR tour you’ll see help and options for various things you can do.
 The app is still in active development, options are regularly updated.

 Recommended for: Have you ever fancied a sneak peak of our solar system, planets and stars?
 Looking for free VR apps ?
 Anyone with love for cosmic exploration and scientific stuff will definitely enjoy.

 Available for: Android.